embrace-io/embrace-docs/docs/ios/open-source/metadata-personas.md

 ---
-title: Making use of User Personas
+title: User Personas
 sidebar_position: 10
 ---

-# Making use of User Personas
+# User Personas

-The `MetadataHandler` extension for managing user personas allows for the dynamic tagging of sessions with persona information.
-This feature is crucial for understanding user behavior and segmenting users based on their interactions within your application.

-## Overview

-User personas are tags that you can assign to categorize the user them according to their behavior, characteristics, or any other criteria relevant to your application.
-These tags help in analyzing user segments and tailoring the application experience to meet diverse user needs.
+The `MetadataHandler` provides an [extension](https://github.com/embrace-io/embrace-apple-sdk/blob/main/Sources/EmbraceCore/Public/Metadata/MetadataHandler%2BPersonas.swift) for managing User Personas.
+User Personas allow you to dynamically segment app users and their sessions according to their behavior, characteristics, or other criteria that you create.
+This feature helps with analyzing user segments, understanding variations or poor performance in user behavior, and tailoring the application experience to meet the diverse of ways that users use your application.

+## Interface

-## Retrieving Current User Personas
+### Retrieving Current User Personas

 To retrieve the current set of persona tags, use the `currentPersonas` property.
 This property fetches persona tags from the storage that apply to the user at the current point in time.